-&lt;sup>7Think of a student that collects all information he gets in a large folder and on D-day takes the first one that fulfills her or his aspiration level.
-If this attempt fails, the students randomly selects another firm with sifficiently high quality out of the folder.

-&lt;sup>8Other procedures are, of course, thinkable.
+&lt;sup>11Think of a student who collects all the information she gets in a large folder and on D-day takes the first one that fulfills her or his aspiration level.
+If this attempt fails, the student randomly selects another firm of sufficiently high quality out of the folder.
+Other procedures are, of course, thinkable.
 For example, rather than selecting firms randomly, consumers might call on schools according to their quality.
-We doubt, however, that the majority of students make their selections with that kind of high-level rationality or that they have the information that would allow them to optimize in such a sophisticated manner, see Boylan (1998).
+We doubt, however, that the majority of students make their selections with that kind of high-level rationality or that they have the information that would allow them to optimize in such a sophisticated manner, see (Boylan 1998).
+In any case, these specifics of the matching process should not matter in equilibrium.
+Note that this latter statement is easily verifiable in our set-up.

-&lt;sup>9This is, in a sense, in contrast to Kirman and Vriend (2001) where loyal customers could receive more or less preferential treatment.
+$^{12}$ This is, in a sense, in contrast to (Kirman and Vriend 2001) where loyal customers could receive more or less preferential treatment.
 The implications of loyalty on the part of sellers remains an issue for future research.
 Again, we believe that this issue is not of material relevance for the issues we are interested in here.